synacktiv/octoscan/README.md

 	--repo <repo>						Repository to target
-	--token <pat>						GHP to authenticate to GitHub --default-branch  					Only download workflows from the default branch --path <path>						GitHub file path to download [default: .github/workflows] --output-dir <dir>					Output dir where to download files [default: octoscan-output]
+	--token <pat>						GHP to authenticate to GitHub --default-branch  					Only download workflows from the default branch --max-branches <num>  					Limit the number of branches to download --path <path>						GitHub file path to download [default: .github/workflows] --output-dir <dir>					Output dir where to download files [default: octoscan-output]
 ```